mratsim/Arraymancer/docs/index.rst

 Also Cuda Tensors can only be float32 or float64 while Cpu Tensor can be integers, string, boolean or any custom object.

-Here is a comparative table, not that this feature set is developing rapidly.
+Here is a comparative table.

 -------------------------------------------------- --------- --------------------------- --------------------------
  Feature                                            Tensor    CudaTensor                  ClTensor